RedotPay Solana Card Review 2026

 • Net fees: -$216.20/yr (2.25% effective)

 Her verdict: "I earn SOL from NFT sales and need to spend it in Brazil.
 My options are limited: Solflare does not operate in Brazil, KAST has limited LATAM support.
-RedotPay works perfectly in Sao Paulo - every merchant, every time.
+RedotPay works everywhere in Sao Paulo.
 The $216/year in fees is the cost of turning SOL into BRL instantly.
-The alternative is a CEX withdrawal to my bank account, which takes 2-3 days and costs $10-15 per withdrawal.
+The alternative is a CEX withdrawal to my bank, which takes 2-3 days and costs $10-15 each.
 At 2 withdrawals per month, that is $240-$360/year.
-RedotPay is comparable in cost and infinitely faster."
+RedotPay is comparable in cost and far faster."

 Setup: